Back to Course List

 Applicants will be required to indicate the preferred stage they will be applying to study within the overall programme.
 Please see the Course Profile tab for further details about the stage options available.

-Find out more about both our PGCE and School Direct routes to become a primary school teacher at our Primary Teaching Information Session.
+Discover the University campus and find out more about both our PGCE and School Direct routes to become a primary school teacher:

 We are renowned as a centre for excellence in teacher education